geraldabrhm/IF3260_Tugas3_K03_G08/README.md

 ## General Information
 3D WebGL Articulated Model is a website that contains four 3D articulated models that is created to simulate transormation and projection on the articulated models.
 It is created using WebGL without any kind of libraries or frameworks.
 This website consists of several buttons, sliders, and dropdowns to carry out commands and run existing features.
-It also has two canvases where user models are drawn and modified.
+It also has two canvases (model canvas and single/subtree canvas) where user models are drawn and modified.
 Some of the functionalities it has are object transformation (translation, rotation, scaling), projection (orthographic, oblique, perspective), camera view changes (angle and zoom in/out), reset, shading, texture mapping, animation, and save/load file.
 Other than that, the program is able to manage model control in 3 kind of ways, which are through general view control, single component view control, and subtree component view control.

 ## Technologies Used